Principal secretary (India): Courts

-In Jammu and Kashmir High Court, there is a unique creation of Principal Secretary to the Chief Justice, he is of a senior district and sessions judge rank.
+In Jammu and Kashmir High Court, there is a Principal Secretary to the Chief Justice, he is of a senior district and sessions judge rank.
 He attends matters pertaining to the employees of subordinate judiciary such as appointments, transfers, promotions and leave.
 He is also ex officio secretary of Public Interest Litigation Cell.
 He also attends all other matters assigned by the chief justice.
 He is overall in charge of chief justice's secretariat.